feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 251 Dutch Policy of Private Land Repurchase

-In the previous sub-chapter, | suggested that the first phase in private land repurchase took place in 1887, as a solution to the Ciomas case.
+In the previous sub-chapter, I suggested that the first phase in private land repurchase took place in 1887, as a solution to the Ciomas case.
 This was not the first step.

 As early as 1819, a few years after the colony was returned to the Dutch, Governor-General Van der Capellen set up an investigation into social conditions on the private lands.
 Its conclusion did not favour the landlords,168 and eventually a plan to repurchase the private lands was forwarded to the Ministry of the Colonies.